 Late Blight on tomatoes

-Leaves develop brown patches that turn dry and papery when they become infected with late blight.
+Leaves develop brown patches that turn dry and papery when tomato plants become infected with late blight.
 Sometimes a white mold grows along the edges of the brown patches.
 If your tomato plants have late blight you will also notice blackened areas along the stems and the tomatoes develop hard brown lesions.

 Late blight will wipe out your tomato crop, and there is no treatment for infected plants.
 So try to prevent this disease by removing and destroying infected plants.
 Don’t compost them.
 Send them to the landfill and clean and remove all remnants of the infected crops from your garden.